-12 February 2020 In order to assess the impact of activities each year the project's forest team conducts an inventory of over 60 plots.
+12 February 2020 In order to assess the impact of REDD+ activities each year the project's forest team conducts an inventory of over 60 plots.
 The Forestry Team along with the CF of Hima Laitkroh and Asst.
 CF of Hima Mawbeh took the GPS coordinate of carbon plots at Laitumiong, Hima Mawbeh and Laitkynsew, Hima Laitkroh before taking biomass measurements.
-The team found that community-based forest protection was increasing the rate of carbon sequestration in the old growth forests contributing to more climate resiliance.
+The team found that community-based forest protection was increasing the rate of carbon sequestration in the old growth forests, generating the carbon offset credits which fund the project.